What is a frozen embryo transfer?

-A frozen embryo transfer comes under IVF treatment.
+A frozen embryo transfer comes under IVF treatment for pregnancy.
 IVF is all about harvesting the mother egg through surgical procedures.
 These eggs are further fertilized through the father’s sperm in a laboratory.
 However, the insertion of one embryo is done at a time for avoiding multiple pregnancies.
-Remaining embryos are kept in liquid nitrogen below freezing point.
+The remaining embryos are kept in liquid nitrogen below the freezing point.
 These embryos can be used later on, in case the inserted one is failed.
-The success rate of the frozen embryo is same that of fresh embryos.
+The success rate of the frozen embryo is the same as that of fresh embryos.

 Why opt for Frozen Embryo Transfer (FET)

-IVF cycle results in multiple embryos and its always recommended preserving extra one for future, in case the first cycle fails.
+IVF cycle results in multiple embryos and it’s always recommended to preserve an extra one for the future, in case the first cycle fails.
 If the transferred embryo fails to make the patient pregnant, then she can either go with a fresh IVF cycle or can use the preserved embryos.
-Using the cryopreserved embryos is the cost-effective procedure in such a scenario.
+Using cryopreserved embryos is a cost-effective procedure in such a scenario.

 Even if your first IVF cycle becomes successful still it is better to opt for FET, as in case you decide to give your first child a sibling, you can use the preserved embryo for the second pregnancy.